HandsOnDataViz/book/docs/HandsOnDataViz.md

     are not changed into curly apostrophes).
 -   to adjust title size and font: in GitHub, go to css/styles.css file, scroll down to (specify lines?), and adjust font-size values…
+-   About the responsive design: On larger screens, the scrolling narrative and map appear side-by-side.
+On smaller screens where the width is less than 768 pixels, it automatically switches to a top-and-bottom display.

 #### Finalize Your Story Map